-For 2019, the total potential cash bonus award under our performance-based cash bonus plan for each of our named e tive officers was based on the following: 33% was based on our adjusted EBITDA, which is a non-GAAP financial measure described below; 25% was based on the volume of GGEs of natural gas we delivered; 22% was based on the achievement (as determined in the compensation committee's sole discretion) of certain specified strategic initiatives; and 20% was based on our volume margin, as defined below. and a ke to ac ey inc pensa compensation committee added the volume margin criteria in 2017 to incentivize our named executive hieve higher margins for the GGEs of natural gas we deliver, which we view as a material operating data poin licator of the success of our business initiatives and strategies.
-Under the performance-based cash bonus plan, ation committee has the discretion to determine and adjust the performance criteria, consider factors and s it deems relevant and award overall bonuses in the amounts it deems appropriate. financia initiativ eceiv l peri es are suant to the performance-based cash bonus plan, if we exceed a performance target, then each named executive as a pro-rata portion of the incremental annual cash bonus amount, up to the next performance target.
-The formance criteria are prepared by our Chief Financial Officer based on our annual budget, and the strategic e developed by our Chief Executive Officer.
-The financial performance criteria and strategic initiatives are the our compensation committee for review, comment, adjustment and ultimate approval.
-Und ler our 2019 performance-based cash bonus plan: Mr. Littlefair was eligible to receive 70%, 100% or 150% of the base salary to which he is entitled under his employment agreement (which, for 2019, was 10% higher than the base salary actually paid to Mr. Littlefair, based on his voluntary election to reduce his base salary in February 2015) for our achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the middle performance targets to be Mr. Littlefair's target bonus amount; and Each of Messrs.
-Vreeland, Pratt, and Corbus was eligible to receive 50%, 70% or 100% of his respective bas salary for our achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the middle performance targets to be Messrs.
-Vreeland's Pratt's, and Corbus' target bonus amount. provide e sel oper formance Criteria.
-For 2019, we defined the volume of GGEs of natural gas we delivered as (1) the volume of l to our customers as fuel, plus (2) the volume of GGEs dispensed at facilities we do not own but where we ation and maintenance services on a per-gallon or fixed fee basis, plus (3) our proportionate share of the GGEs by our joint venture Mansfield Clean Energy Partners, LLC. program ng gro 2019, we defined volume margin as gross profit margin from the volumes of natural gas we delivered, oss profit margin from certain royalties and from our sales of credits we generate under federal and state selling RNG and conventional natural gas as a vehicle fuel, divided by the volumes of natural gas we here "gross profit margin" is our volume-related revenue less our volume-related cost of sales).
-For 2019, we defined adjusted EBITDA as net income (loss) attributable to Clean Energy, plus (minus) income ta loss (gain) from changes in the fair value of derivative instruments.
-The following table shows adjusted EBITDA as we defined it for 2019 and also reconciles this non-GAAP financial measure to the GAAP measure net income (loss):
+For 2019, the total potential cash bonus award under our performance-based cash bonus plan for each of our named executive officers was based on the following:

+- 33% was based on our adjusted EBITDA, which is a non-GAAP financial measure described below; - 25% was based on the volume of GGEs of natural gas we delivered; - 22% was based on the achievement (as determined in the compensation committee's sole discretion) of certain specified strategic initiatives; and - 20% was based on our volume margin, as defined below.

+The compensation committee added the volume margin criteria in 2017 to incentivize our named executive officers to achieve higher margins for the GGEs of natural gas we deliver, which we view as a material operating data point and a key indicator of the success of our business initiatives and strategies.
+Under the performance-based cash bonus plan, the compensation committee has the discretion to determine and adjust the performance criteria, consider factors and developments it deems relevant and award overall bonuses in the amounts it deems appropriate.

+Pursuant to the performance-based cash bonus plan, if we exceed a performance target, then each named executive officer receives a pro-rata portion of the incremental annual cash bonus amount, up to the next performance target.
+The financial performance criteria are prepared by our Chief Financial Officer based on our annual budget, and the strategic initiatives are developed by our Chief Executive Officer.
+The financial performance criteria and strategic initiatives are then presented to our compensation committee for review, comment, adjustment and ultimate approval.

+Under our 2019 performance-based cash bonus plan:

+- Mr. Littlefair was eligible to receive 70%, 100% or 150% of the base salary to which he is entitled under his employment agreement (which, for 2019, was 10% higher than the base salary actually paid to Mr. Littlefair, based on his voluntary election to reduce his base salary in February 2015) for our achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the middle performance targets to be Mr. Littlefair's target bonus amount; and - Each of Messrs.
+Vreeland, Pratt, and Corbus was eligible to receive 50%, 70% or 100% of his respective base salary for our achievement of the base, middle and maximum performance targets, respectively, and we consider achievement of the middle performance targets to be Messrs.
+Vreeland's Pratt's, and Corbus' target bonus amount.

+Performance Criteria.
+For 2019, we defined the volume of GGEs of natural gas we delivered as (1) the volume of GGEs we sell to our customers as fuel, plus (2) the volume of GGEs dispensed at facilities we do not own but where we provide operation and maintenance services on a per-gallon or fixed fee basis, plus (3) our proportionate share of the GGEs sold as CNG by our joint venture Mansfield Clean Energy Partners, LLC.

+For 2019, we defined volume margin as gross profit margin from the volumes of natural gas we delivered, excluding gross profit margin from certain royalties and from our sales of credits we generate under federal and state programs by selling RNG and conventional natural gas as a vehicle fuel, divided by the volumes of natural gas we delivered (where "gross profit margin" is our volume-related revenue less our volume-related cost of sales).